MicrosoftDocs/power-platform/power-platform/developer/devtools-vs.md

 ---
-title: "What is Power Platform Tools | Microsoft Docs"
+title: "What is Power Platform Tools for Visual Studio | Microsoft Docs"
 description: "Learn about the Power Platform Tools extension for Visual Studio and how to install and uninstall it." ms.custom: "" ms.date: 01/27/2023